Home · plumbing

 How close can I mount the unit to my shower?

-While you can mount it close, it's not always ideal.
+You can mount it close, but it's not always ideal.
 Mounting too close (especially gas) might mean longer vent runs or noise concerns.
 Focus on proximity to existing gas/water lines and proper venting access.
 The key is minimizing the time for hot water to arrive, best achieved by insulating pipes and potentially adding a recirculation system, not just proximity.

 Is a tankless water heater worth the cost?